GCC Talent Infrastructure in India: Why It Is the Difference Between GCCs That Scale and Those That Stall

 For GCCs operating at scale, infrastructure affects:

 Without solid infrastructure, sustaining GCC growth becomes tough, especially as operations expand across various cities and talent markets.
+For captive GCCs building operations from scratch, getting infrastructure right in the first year determines how quickly the center reaches operational maturity and how confidently it can scale beyond its initial headcount targets.
 In many ways, talent infrastructure for GCCs is as important as physical infrastructure.
 Just like office space, connectivity, and security support operations, talent systems support scale, speed, and stability.

-To meet today’s GCC demands, the talent infrastructure must go beyond just basic applicant tracking.
+To meet today's GCC demands, talent infrastructure needs to go beyond basic applicant tracking.
+Here is what it must actually enable:

 At Ceipal, we see firsthand how GCCs struggle when talent systems fail to keep pace with growth.
 That’s why our platform is designed not as a point solution, but as an AI-powered talent infrastructure automation platform built for scale.